dkirkby/randomfield/docs/index.rst

-Follow the link below to view the speclite documentation.
+Follow the link below to view the randomfield documentation.
 This page is a placeholder from the astropy affiliated package template.

 .. toctree::